 The previous three sections define the example program for Configuration A. For the other two configurations, slight modifications are required for the Twiddler to operate properly.
-These modifications are already implemented in the example code and the configuration type just needs to be changed in htwiddler.h and recompiled.
-For a description of the two configurations, see sections7.4.2 and 7.4.3.
+For a description of the two configurations, see sections 7.4.2 and 7.4.3.
 The code changes for configuration B and configuration C are presented in the following sections.